New location for Gynaecology Outpatients and Diagnostics

 Making an appointment

 Patients are referred to the outpatient hysteroscopy clinic either from women’s outpatients, the fertility unit or from the acute gynaecology unit.
-The clinic is based in Women’s Health Services, in Tuke Ward on the first floor of the East Wing Building.
+The clinic is in the Gynaecology Outpatients and Gynaecology Diagnostics hub in the Day Stay Unit, first floor.

 What to expect